Hope Hale Davis: Death

 Hope Hale Davis died of pneumonia in Boston on October 2, 2004, at age 100.

 Legacy

-At her death, the Guardian called her an "American author who defied social conventions with her feminist, leftwing beliefs."
-The New York Sun called her a "semi-regretful ex-communist."
+At her death, the Guardian called her an "American author who defied social conventions with her feminist, leftwing beliefs".
+The New York Sun called her a "semi-regretful ex-communist".

-Davis' 1994 memoir recounts her membership in and details of the Soviet infiltration apparatus called the 1930s "Ware Group," controlled by J. Peters, founded by Harold Ware, and run successively by Ware, Whittaker Chambers, and Victor Perlo.
+Davis's 1994 memoir recounts her membership in and details of the Soviet infiltration apparatus called the 1930s "Ware Group," which was controlled by J. Peters, founded by Harold Ware, and run successively by Ware, Whittaker Chambers, and Victor Perlo.
 Her book served as a major source for a biography of J. Peters by scholar Thomas L. Sakmyster.

-Her papers include correspondence with numerous communists, New York intellectuals, and even Ware Group members, including Malcolm Cowley, Alfred Kazin, Philip Roth, Arthur M. Schlesinger, Jr., Diana Trilling, Sylvia Townsend Warner, and Nathaniel Weyl.
+Her papers include correspondence with numerous communists, New York intellectuals, and even Ware Group members, including Malcolm Cowley, Alfred Kazin, Philip Roth, Arthur M. Schlesinger Jr., Diana Trilling, Sylvia Townsend Warner, and Nathaniel Weyl.
 (The online reference leaves out reference to most Ware Group members, however, including J. Peters, Harold Ware, Whittaker Chambers, and those named by Chambers before HUAC in August 1948.)